 It is very common that product management teams will manage their product as a collection of components and modules.
-These components all have separate functions and priorities and are managed by separate product owners.
+These components all have separate functions and priorities and are managed by separate product owners, so it often makes sense to manage them in Aha! as multiple product workspaces.
 Together they make up the product that you take to market.

 Note: in some cases, your products may be based on a common platform with components or products built upon that platform.
 Read this article for best practices on this scenario.